Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: Introduction

 The gradient of a scalar function $f(\xvec)$ w.r.t. the vector $\xvec$ is a column vector with the dimensions of $\xvec$.

 The rest of this paper is organized as follows.
 In Section \ref{section for task and problem formulation}, we describe the considered complex-valued Laplacian matrix estimation model, and discuss the properties of the resulting optimization problem.
-In Section \ref{Estimation Methods for General Objective}, we develop the \ac{sdp} and \ac{alm} algorithms to solve this optimization.
+In Section \ref{Estimation Methods for General Objective}, we develop the \ac{admm} algorithm to solve this optimization.
 In Section \ref{models_section}, we implement the proposed algorithms for the three power system models.
 Subsequently, simulations are shown in Section \ref{simulations}.
 Finally, the paper is concluded in Section \ref{conclusions}.